 In this post, you’ll see intro under four situations:

-Intro in a formal meeting, training, or other event where others too are present
+- Intro in a professional setting – meeting, training, or other event

 Let’s start with the first.